consp1racy/android-support-preference/README.md

 - `ColorPreference`
 - Preference long click listeners.
 - Title/summary text color and text appearance defined in Java or XML.

-## Features not supported

-- Support library 27.0.0 introduced `DropDownPreference` whose functionality is already covered and superseded by `ListPreference` in simple menu or adaptive mode.
-This library will not provide styling or any other support for `DropDownPreference`.
-Use simple menu `ListPreference` instead.

 <a name="how-to-use"/>